People Share Stories About Their Most Ridiculous Roommate Situation

 1. Looks Can Be Deceiving, Especially When You're The Devil

 “There’s a back story.
 So I have a roommate that I met 4 years ago.
 He is the definition of a wolf in sheep’s clothing.
 Looks super meek and small and innocent but really the devil himself.

-At the time, we were friends, but he was really obsessed with me, harassed me, etc. But I didn’t wanna be with him, so we kinda stopped talking.
+Fast forward a couple of years, we randomly start talking and I find out he goes to the university I’m about to go to.
 I’m looking for a place, he’s looking for a roommate, so we move in together.
-At this point, there was no bad blood between us, we just hadn’t talked much.
+At this point, there was no bad ***** between us, we just hadn’t talked much.

 I kinda knew that he was a finesser.
-He stole from big corporations, and honestly, I don’t give a f*ck; the morality of it made sense.
-F*CK corporations, right?
+He stole from big corporations, and honestly, I don’t give a ***; the morality of it made sense. *** corporations, right?
 That only works when someone knows where to draw the line.
 And I didn’t know at the time how far gone he was.

 And throughout the year, I make a variety of discoveries.
 Starting from the day I moved in.
 He lied to my face about so many things.

 Rent, utilities, what room I’d get, he made me pay for so many things while saying he didn’t have any money (and then he bought a BMW all cash a couple of months later), and lied to me about so much.
 He “finessed” me too I guess, financially.

 We start going out in quarantine.
 Our relationship was great.
 But I notice he’s not the most faithful.
+Never been the jealous type, so I didn’t catch on right away.

 Then we have to travel.
 At first, he wanted to go a week earlier to spend time alone with his family, but I have trauma from traveling alone from past experiences, so I convinced him to go with me.
 We book our flights.
 Unexpectedly two weeks before our flight, I need to get a minor but, still, a surgery.
 I beg him to change the flights because the flight would’ve been a day after my surgery.